hectorgonzalezo/tagging-game/README.md

 # Find Me!

-Photo tagging game based on the popular children's puzzle books created by Martin Handford.
+Front end of Photo tagging game based on the popular children's puzzle books created by Martin Handford.

+Code for the Back end can be found [here](https://github.com/hectorgonzalezo/tagging-game-server).

 The goal is to find and click on the required characters, shown in the drop-down menu located in the header.
 After finding them, you can submit your time score to the database.